 More to Do at ZooLights

 Jengo the talking giraffe and Tortuga the talking Galapagos tortoise will mesmerize children.
 The mechanical giraffe and tortoise at ZooLights look so real you'll do a double-take.

-The stingrays in Stingray Bay are real, however, and you can even touch them.
+The stingrays in Stingray Bay are real and you can even touch them.
 Other activities include taking a carousel ride and getting photos taken with Santa.
 The Phoenix Zoo also has one of Arizona's best gift shops.
 And if you get hungry, the zoo restaurants and concessions will be open.